-Ensaymadas are buttery and sweet cheese-topped pastries that originated in Mallorca but were popularized in the Philippines thanks in part to Spanish colonial rule.
+Ensaymadas are buttery and sweet cheese-topped pastries that originated in Mallorca but were popularized in the Philippines partially due to Spanish colonial rule.
 The brioche-based pastry is often rolled in sugar and served during Christmas alongside hot chocolate and strawberries.
 For an added layer of savoriness, some bakeries in the Philippines top their ensaymadas with salted egg.

-Deblahs are beautiful pastries not just due to their delicate, syrupy flavor, but also thanks to their flower-like shapes.
-Deblah dough is made from egg whites, flour, yeast, and water and rolled thin -- often using a pasta roller -- to create ribbons that emerge as fried, fragrant dough flowers.
+Deblahs are beautiful pastries not only due to their delicate, syrupy flavor, but also thanks to their flower-like shapes.
+Deblah dough is made from egg whites, flour, yeast, and water and rolled thin—often using a pasta roller—to create ribbons that emerge as fried, fragrant dough flowers.
 They are typically topped with sesame seeds and glazed with a citrus syrup before being served alongside tea.

 Known for their delicate plaits, koeksisters are braided and fried South African sweets drenched in a sticky syrup.
 The dough is similar to that of American donuts but the glaze is entirely different.
 After being fried, the confectionary is submerged a ginger and lemon-flavored syrup that is refrigerated until ice cold, resulting in a crunchy, sugary coating and a syrup-soaked interior.

 The sweet and savory nature of Korea’s gyeran-ppang, or egg bread, makes it the perfect handheld breakfast snack.
 Often sold as a street food, gyeran-ppang is made from a fluffy pancake-like bread base with a whole egg baked either on top or into the middle.
 The oblong-shaped bread varies in toppings, which can include cheese, ham, bacon, and chopped parsley.